Fábio Ferreira (footballer, born 1989)

-Fábio Miguel Lourenço Ferreira ([ˈfaβju fɨˈʁɐjɾɐ]; born 3 May 1989) is a Portuguese professional footballer who plays mainly as a right winger but also as an attacking midfielder for Australian club Sydney Olympic.
+Fábio Miguel Lourenço Ferreira ([ˈfaβju fɨˈʁɐjɾɐ]; born 3 May 1989) is a Portuguese professional footballer who plays mainly as a right winger but also as an attacking midfielder.

 Registered at Sporting CP and Chelsea as a teenager, he only played lower-league football in both England and Portugal.
 In 2012 he moved to Australia, where he represented Adelaide United, Central Coast Mariners, Sydney FC, Perth Glory, Adelaide City and Sydney Olympic.

 Club career

 Early years and Chelsea

 Born in Barreiro, Setúbal, Ferreira joined Sporting CP's youth system in 2002, aged 13.
 On 6 January 2005, it was reported that the Lisbon side had made a complaint to FIFA regarding him and two other players who had trained with Chelsea without any authorisation.
 However, in the summer, he still made a move to the English club.

 In the following season, Ferreira became a professional and signed a contract with the Blues.
-During 2007–08 he made 12 appearances for the reserves, scoring eight goals.
+During 2007–08, he made 12 appearances for the reserves and scored eight goals.

 On 20 January 2009, Ferreira was loaned out to League One team Oldham Athletic on a one-month loan deal, before it was extended for another month on 23 March.
 The following day, he made his professional debut in a 1–1 draw against Cheltenham Town at Whaddon Road, coming on as a substitute for Deane Smalley in the 66th minute: a few minutes after coming onto the pitch he nearly scored, putting a header wide of the goal.

 Released by Chelsea in summer 2009, Ferreira went on trial with League Two team Gillingham, but nothing came of it.
 He resumed his career in the Portuguese third division.